What Is Skin Problem?

-As with any imbalance, Ayurveda offers simple and gentle Dietary, Herbal, and Lifestyle guidelines to assist the body in removing excess doshas and cleansing the body of natural toxins.
+As with any imbalance, Ayurveda offers simple and gentle guidelines on dietary, herbal, and lifestyle to help the body remove excess doshas and cleanse the body of natural toxins.

-Food and water form the core of nourishment for your skin, so you need to eat well and eat for your type.
+Food and water form the core of your skin’s nourishment, so you need to eat well and eat well for your type.

-Some of the best foods to correct imbalances in your dosha are listed below:
+Some of the best foods to correct your dosha imbalances are listed below:

-- To begin with, choose sweet, juicy fruits like melons, plums, and peaches.
+- To begin with, choose sweet, juicy fruits such as melons, plums and peaches.

-- In addition to fruits, including vegetables that are bitter and astringent such as collards, kale, and asparagus.
+- Add bitter and astringent vegetables such as collars, kale, and asparagus.

-- Limit hot, spicy, fermented, salty, oily, fried foods.
+- Limit hot, spicy, fermented, salty, oily, fried food.

-- Reduce alcohol and caffeine.
-These substances are both sharp and hot, provoking to pitta dosha.
+- Reduce the amount of alcohol and caffeine.
+These substances are both sharp and hot, leading to pitta dosha.

-- Drink plenty of cool, fresh water.
-As a result, your body will stay well hydrated to flush away toxin
+- Drink plenty of fresh, cool water.
+As a result, your body will remain well hydrated to flush away toxin.

-- Include sweet, salty, and sour tasting foods in your diet, yet avoid ice cream and frozen yogurt.
+- Include sweet, salty and sour foods in your diet, while avoiding ice cream and frozen yogurt.

-- Use mild spices like cumin, ginger, cardamom, cinnamon, fennel, coriander, salt, cloves
+- Use mild spices such as cumin, ginger, cardamom, cinnamon, fennel, coriander, salt, cloves.

-- Eat more of boiled, steamed and raw vegetables.
+- Eat more of the raw, steamed and boiled vegetables.

-- Minimize the intake of heavy foods, salt, and dairy products.
+- Minimize the intake of heavy food, salt and dairy products.

-- Use raw honey instead of other sweeteners like sugar, brown sugar, maple syrup.
+- Use raw honey instead of other sweeteners such as sugar, brown sugar, maple syrup.

 Lifestyle and Exercise:

-Not only, dietary routine but daily lifestyle habits and exercise are vital for healthy skin.
+Not only dietary routine, but daily lifestyle habits and exercise are vital to healthy skin.
 Overarching lifestyle guidance in Ayurveda includes waking up early before sunrise and going to sleep before 10 pm during the night, eating breakfast before 8 am in the morning, lunch before noon and dinner before the sunsets.

 Exercise and physical activity are beneficial for eliminating the toxins that cause skin ailments.